AsiifShahzad/Netsol-Internship/README.md

 - `movies.csv`: Contains information about each movie (ID, title, year).
 - `stars.csv`: Maps people to the movies they starred in.

-## How to Run

-To run the program, use the following command: